Berkeley Protesters Clash With Pro-Trump Groups During Nationwide Tax-Day Rallies

-On a day (April 15th) where thousands across the country participated in Tax-Day rallies, pro-Trump free speech protesters came to blows with counter-demonstrators in Berkeley, California.
-The Los Angeles Times reported that at least a dozen demonstrators were arrested during the confrontations while Time magazine stated that Berkeley Police put the number of arrests closer to four.
+On April 15, thousands across the country participated in Tax-Day rallies, and pro-Trump free speech protesters came to blows with counter-demonstrators in Berkeley, California.
+The Los Angeles Times reported that at least a dozen demonstrators were arrested during the confrontations while Time magazine stated that Berkeley police put the number of arrests closer to four.

 The Trump supporters descended upon the MLK Jr. Civic Center Park in Berkeley by the hundreds for a “Patriots Day” rally in support of free speech.
 Anti-Trump protestors learned of the rally and planned a counter-demonstration to occur at the same time.